aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/synopsis.rst

 To scan the ``samples`` directory, the command will be::

-   ./scancode -clpiue --html samples.html samples
+   ./scancode -clieu --json-pp sample.json samples

 ..
 Note::